Wednesday, August 3, 2016

 In fact, the votes for an Ogulewicz presidency came together on election night, when Hurley officially endorsed Ogulewicz as her successor.
 He had already received the endorsements of Councilors Robert Markel, Brian Santaniello and Betty Montori, so with Mitch voting for himself, that gave him the five votes necessary to put a lock on the Council Presidency.
 However at one point during the election night revelry, Hurley took Ogulewicz to one side and whispered to him privately, “Get yourself a sixth vote.”
 Mitch told her he didn’t know what she meant, since on a nine member body only five votes were needed for a majority.
 “Don’t trust Markel!”
 Hurley warned, but would say no more.

 Mitch remembered the unpleasant run-in with Markel he had soon after he was elected to his first term, an incident in which Markel had deceived him into inadvertently derailing the presidential ambitions of former Councilor Rose Marie Coughlin.
-Yet Mitch had been pretty much a greenhorn back then and hardly knew Councilor Markel.
+Yet Mitch had been pretty much a greenhorn back then and at the time hardly knew Councilor Markel.
 Mitch now had what he felt was a solid working relationship with him, and felt he had little to fear from Markel’s sometimes Machiavellian ways.
 With his election seemingly assured, Mitch began setting an agenda for the new Council, and intended to make some significant changes.

 As much as he admired the dedication of Mary Hurley, she was hardly an anti-establishment figure and had served during her presidency pretty much in harmony with Springfield's powers that be.
 On the contrary, Mitch was becoming more and more disillusioned with the city’s political power structure.
 Ogulewicz was determined to be more reform minded during his presidency, especially regarding opening up the process to become more accessible and transparent for the average citizen.
-Unknown to Mitch, there were people maneuvering behind the scenes who wanted keep things just the way they were.
+Unknown to Mitch at the time, there were people maneuvering behind the scenes who wanted keep things just the way they were.

 “Bob, you are absolutely unbelievable!”
 Mitch exclaimed, along with some other, more colorful comments.
-Ogulewicz told Markel that if he wanted the presidency he should have told Mitch so at the beginning and not gone scheming behind his back.
+Ogulewicz told Markel that if he wanted the presidency he should have told Mitch so at the beginning of the process and not gone scheming behind his back.
 Although Mitch wanted the position, he was not willing to get into a big, ugly fight over it and would have deferred to the more senior member Markel if he had simply been asked.
 Now Mitch felt that he had been publicly embarrassed, since it had been reported in the media for weeks that Ogulewicz would be the new Council leader.
-Now it wasn’t going to happen because Markel had stolen the presidency in a backstabbing backroom deal.
+Now it wasn’t going to happen because Markel had stolen the presidency in what Mitch saw as a backstabbing backroom deal.

-Since there appeared to be nothing he could do about it anyway, Mitch decided to accept what had occurred as gracefully as possible, yet felt disillusioned by what had happened.
+Since there appeared to be nothing he could do about it anyway, Mitch decided to accept what had occurred as gracefully as possible.
+Yet once again he felt disillusioned by what had happened.
 Vincent DiMonaco, the dean of the Council who sometimes liked to imagine himself as Mitch’s mentor, tried to console Mitch by explaining that it was all just politics and praised Ogulewicz for the mature way he had accepted the unexpected defeat.
 DiMonaco admitted to Mitch that it had been himself, in concert with the Springfield Newspaper’s Arnold Friedman, who had put together the coalition to elect Markel.
 Vinnie chuckled over the fact that Markel had always lacked the ambition to become President in his eight years on the Council, but took the post only after it had been orchestrated for him by the Springfield Newspapers.

-DiMonaco also confided that at one point he had approached Councilor Brian Santaniello and asked him to defect, considering Santaniello to be the weakest link in Mitch’s coalition.
-Mitch was gratified when DiMonaco said that Santaniello had indignantly refused, insisting that he would never betray his word to another Councilor.
-Santaniello did so even though he probably would have been rewarded by Markel with a plum committee assignment had he betrayed Mitch.
-Although Ogulewicz and Santaniello were not political allies on many issues, Mitch would always respect Santaniello for the loyalty and courage he had shown despite the intense pressure that he was under to betray him.
-In the end Ogulewicz decided it was best to just put the entire incident behind him, resigning himself to working with Markel as best he could (but never quite trusting him) and instead focus his attention on carrying out his duties to his constituents.
+Although Ogulewicz and Santaniello were not political allies on many issues, Mitch would always respect Santaniello for the loyalty and courage he had shown despite the intense pressure that he was under to double cross him.
+In the end Ogulewicz decided it was best to just put the entire incident behind him, resigning himself to continue working with Markel as best he could (but never quite trusting him) and instead focus his attention on carrying out his responsibilities to his constituents.

-One day Mitch brought a proposal to Councilor Betty Montori to allow the City Council meetings to be televised on cable TV.
+One day Mitch brought a proposal with Councilor Betty Montori to allow the City Council meetings to be televised on cable TV.
 Today, when virtually every legislative body on every level of government is televised routinely, it is hard to appreciate what a radical idea this seemed like at the time.
 A special committee was formed to look into the proposal, with Ogulewicz and Montori serving as its co-chairpersons and Building Department head Gene Laino, City Clerk Bill Metzger and Brian Lambert of Continental Cable serving as committee members.
 Francis Gagnon of the Historic Commission was also onboard to help insure the preservation of the historical integrity of the Council chamber if cameras were installed.

 Council meetings in those days were run quite loosely, with an informality that many feared wouldn’t appear very flattering on television.
 As Vinnie DiMonaco remarked to the Springfield Morning Union, “After some of the proceedings we’ve had in here, this council would not be long in office if meetings were televised.”
 Indeed, there were real reservations about whether the Springfield City Council was ready to be prime time players.
 As City Hall reporter Carol Malley wrote in her political column “Perspectives”: